banodoco/Reigh/structure.md

 ##### Library (`lib/`)
 - **api.ts**: Authentication utilities:
   - `fetchWithAuth`: Makes authenticated fetch requests with JWT token caching to avoid repeated auth calls
+  - Mobile-optimized: shorter cache times (30s vs 60s), automatic retry on 401 errors, and mobile-aware URL resolution
+  - Automatically detects LAN access and routes API calls to the correct host for mobile devices
-  - Caches session tokens with 1-minute expiry buffer to reduce latency on mobile
-  - Automatically clears cache on auth state changes
+  - Caches session tokens with reduced expiry buffer and clears cache on auth state changes
 - **imageUploader.ts**: Uploads to Supabase storage
 - **utils.ts**: General utilities.
 Includes `getDisplayUrl()` which safely converts relative storage paths to fully-qualified URLs.
 If `VITE_API_TARGET_URL` is set to a localhost address but the app is being accessed from another host (e.g. mobile device on LAN), the helper automatically falls back to a relative URL so images and videos still load. **Always use this helper instead of hand-rolling URL logic.**
 - **imageCropper.ts**: Crops images to supported aspect ratios.
 Includes `cropImageToProjectAspectRatio` function for cropping to specific project dimensions